maidsafe/rfcs/text/0044-secure-vault-joining/0044-secure-vault-joining.md

 ## Drawbacks

-* Users vaults will now take longer to become full nodes and therefore will see an increased delay
-* in the time to farm safecoin.
-When a node requests membership of the network the intial group
+* Users' vaults will now take longer to become full nodes and therefore will see an increased delay in the time to farm safecoin.
-* will require to confirm a joining token (`Get`) and send the delete on to that address.
-This could
-* cause churn issues and requires discussed in detail.
+* When a node requests membership of the network the initial group will require to confirm a joining token (`Get`) and send the delete on to that address.
+This could cause churn issues and requires discussed in detail.

 ## Alternatives

 * Forced random relocation of nodes (many variants).
-Nodes performing a proof of work type
+* Nodes performing a proof of work type algorithm.
-* algorithm.
-Node ranking and relocation rules.
+* Node ranking and relocation rules.
 * Clients join groups as non routing table nodes.
 Use a random Id to do so.
-Still send Put requests
-* through `MaidManagers`.
-They need not connect to every group member, but  should at least connect
-* to the closest 2 members.
+Still send Put requests through `MaidManagers`.
+They need not connect to every group member, but  should at least connect to the closest 2 members.

-* `RelayNode`s join a group as non routing table Nodes and act as `Bootstrap` nodes and
+* `RelayNode`s join a group as non routing table Nodes and act as `Bootstrap` nodes and `RelayNodes`.
-* `RelayNodes`.

-* `RelayNode`s earn tokens from group members who agree the modulo of their address on any
-* `GetResponse` is 0.
-This modulo number is calculated as per safecoin reward and uses the same
-* algorithm.
-As the network requires resources the rewards are more frequent and as the network
-* decides it has enough resources these nodes will take longer to earn a token.
-For this reason
-* these nodes must connect to every group member that is a routing table node.
+* `RelayNode`s earn tokens from group members who agree the modulo of their address on any `GetResponse` is 0.
+This modulo number is calculated as per safecoin reward and uses the same algorithm.
+As the network requires resources the rewards are more frequent and as the network decides it has enough resources these nodes will take longer to earn a token.
+For this reason these nodes must connect to every group member that is a routing table node.

 ## Future work